Are you eligible for Free Childcare for your Two-year old?

-- which childcare is available near to your home or work place
+- Which childcare is available near to your home or work

-- what support's available to reduce your childcare costs
+- What support's available to help with childcare costs

-Families Information Service can talk you through every part of your journey and answer any questions you have.
+Families Information Service can talk you through your journey and answer any questions you have.

 You can also look for OFSTED registered childcare by using our Family Service Directory.

 Families Information Service is completely impartial and never recommends one provider over another.
 We can't guarantee to find a solution to your childcare needs, but we'll explore every option with you.

 Families Information Service sits within BMBC so the service we provide to families is FREE.
 Contact us by email infoFIS@barnsley.gov.uk or by phone 0800 0345 340